kaidez/kaidez.com/_posts/2015-05-26-write-code.md

 These incidents were actually the catalyst for my writing code everyday.
 And by doing just that, by writing specific code just to learn instead of because someone asked me to, I learned a lot about JavaScript code quirks.

-I had code around these quirks myself in the position
+My coding around these quirks was

 <img src="/img/git-contrib-map.jpg" class="imgBorderMaxWidth" alt="kaidez GitHub Contribution Map" />